Pensions, 2% revaluation from October: all increases

 Pensions, 2% revaluation starting from October: what is the novelty

 Let’s start from the beginning.
 What does it mean that the executive decided to anticipate “the usual adjustment to the cost of living” inside of of pension checks?
-The adjustment mechanism is actually called equalization: every year in fact the pensions are “revalued” on the basis of inflation trends and the cost of living, following Istat parameters.
+The adjustment mechanism is actually called equalization: every year in fact the pensions are “revalued” based on inflation trends and the cost of living, following Istat parameters.
 A measure that costs the State about 1,965 million euros.

 This year the famous equalization will not take place as usual on January 1st, but in October: the Aid Decree Bisapproved by the Council of Ministers on 4 August, among the many measures against high prices, also gave the green light to revaluation of pensions, a 2.2% increase in the allowance.
 Article 20 of the provision thus anticipates the equalization mechanism which rebalances the sums paid to the cost of living, based on the index of consumer prices.